Will no player win a Calendar Grand Slam in 2026?

 The probability of YES implied by current traded prices (mid or last).
 It is what participants are paying for, not a claim about real-world odds.

 A rule-based heuristic from the signal engine when a rule sets one, not a black-box forecast.
-Some signals only describe liquidity or spreads and may show no EFV.
+Some signals only describe liquidity or spreads and may show no model estimate.

 Edge / gap

-The difference between EFV and market-implied, in percentage points (EFV minus market for YES).
+The difference between the model estimate and market-implied, in percentage points (model minus market for YES).
 Filters may use “largest gap.”
-This is informational only—not trading advice or guaranteed advantage.
+This is informational only-not trading advice or guaranteed advantage.

 Stance (above / below / near estimate)

-Compares market-implied to EFV when both exist.
+Compares market-implied to the model estimate when both exist.
 Labels are not buy or sell recommendations.

 Volume